cmacdonald/IRcourseHM/README.md

 Terrier will tell you that some files have been added to the classpath.

+Alternatively this can be done in a single line using the `-P` commandline option:

+	bin/terrier batchretrieve -P uk.ac.gla.dcs:ircourse:1.0-SNAPSHOT -w uk.ac.gla.dcs.models.MyWeightingModel

 **NB**: If you change your source code MyWeightingModel, you will need to re-run `mvn install` for your project.

 ### Setting the CLASSPATH manually